 Filming a lecture, promotional video or even a social media post takes time to properly plan, film and edit in order to achieve high-quality output.
 Ensuring that the content is engaging and that the video is of a high technical standard is paramount to gaining the trust of your audience.

 Filming requires multiple resources in order to ensure delivery of a finished product.
 Please keep in mind whether you have access to the required technology: a camera, microphone, tripod for example, and whether you have the technical knowledge to use these devices.
 Consider whether you will require additional people to either help film or act as contributors on screen, as this will require other people's time, and potentially budget.
-You should always consult the Studio team before you commit to filming.
+You should always consult the Digital and Creative Experience team before you commit to filming.

 Who, what and where?